mikesteele/dual-captions/README.md

 * Targeted at **language learners** who need what the speaker is saying and the translation in user's native language.
 * 100+ languages supported. 🌎
-* Uses subtitles from video if available.
+* Uses captions from video if available.
 (YouTube only, Netflix & Amazon support coming)
-* If no subtitles available, it uses Google Translate to translate captions into target language.
+* If second language is unavailable, it uses Google Translate to translate captions into target language.
 * Free!
 No API key required.

 ### Intro